neondatabase/website/content/docs/reference/glossary.md

 ## Protected branch

-A designation given to a branch that restricts IP access to the branch to addresses defined in the project's IP allowlist.
-Typically, the protected branch designation is given to a branch or branches that hold production data or sensitive data.
-The protected branch feature is only supported on Neon's [Scale](/docs/introduction/plans#scale) plan.
+A status assigned to a branch that limits access based on IP addresses.
+Only IPs listed in the project’s IP allowlist can access this branch.
+Typically, the protected branch status is given to a branch or branches that hold production data or sensitive data.
+The protected branch feature is available on Neon's [Scale](/docs/introduction/plans#scale) plan.
 For information about how to configure a protected branch, see [Set a branch as protected](#set-a-branch-as-protected).

 ## Publisher